yt-project/yt/CONTRIBUTING.rst

 Long-Term Projects
 ------------------

-There are some wild-eyed, out-there ideas that have been bandied about for the future directions of yt -- some of them even written into the mission statement.
-The ultimate goal is to move past simple analysis and visualization of data and begin to approach it from the other side, of generating data, running solvers.
-We also hope to increase its ability to act as an in situ analysis code, by presenting a unified protocol.
-Other projects include interfacing with ParaView and VisIt, creating a web GUI for running simulations, creating a run-tracker that follows simulations in progress, a federated database for simulation outputs, and so on and so forth.
+There are some out-there ideas that have been bandied about for the future directions of yt -- stuff like fun new types of visualization, remapping of coordinates, new ways of accessing data, and even new APIs to make life easier.

 yt is an ambitious project.
-Let's be ambitious together.
+Let's be ambitious together!

 yt Community Code of Conduct
 ----------------------------